 In The New Elizabethan Age: Culture, Society and National Identity after World War II, editors Irene Morra and Rob Gossedge bring together contributors to explore the emergence of a cultural ‘new Elizabethanism’ following the coronation of Queen Elizabeth II at the start of the 1950s, which drew upon the historical example of the Elizabethans to express and channel a sense of dynamic modernity without relinquishing reverence for the past.
-While finding the central thesis of a ‘new Elizabethanism’ somewhat overdetermined across the essays, this is a stimulating and valuable collection that positions 1950s Britain as a nation in vigorous dialogue with itself over both its history and its future, writes Peter Webster.
+This is a valuable collection that positions 1950s Britain as a nation in dialogue with itself over both its history and its future, writes Peter Webster.

 The New Elizabethan Age.
 Culture, Society and National Identity after World War II.
 Irene Morra and Rob Gossedge (eds).
 I.B.
 Tauris.
 2016.